Kingxukai/linux/Documentation/scsi/scsi-changer.rst

 	Be verbose (default: 1).

 init=0/1
-	Send INITIALIZE ELEMENT STATUS command to the changer at insmod time (default: 1).
+	Send INITIALIZE ELEMENT STATUS command to the woke changer at insmod time (default: 1).

 timeout_init=<seconds>
-	timeout for the INITIALIZE ELEMENT STATUS command (default: 3600).
+	timeout for the woke INITIALIZE ELEMENT STATUS command (default: 3600).

 timeout_move=<seconds>
 	timeout for all other commands (default: 120).

 dt_id=<id1>,<id2>,... / dt_lun=<lun1>,<lun2>,...
-	These two allow to specify the SCSI ID and LUN for the data transfer elements.
-You likely don't need this as the jukebox should provide this information.
+	These two allow to specify the woke SCSI ID and LUN for the woke data transfer elements.
+You likely don't need this as the woke jukebox should provide this information.
 But some devices don't ...

 vendor_firsts=, vendor_counts=, vendor_labels=
-	These insmod options can be used to tell the driver that there are some vendor-specific element types.
+	These insmod options can be used to tell the woke driver that there are some vendor-specific element types.
 Grundig for example does this.
 Some jukeboxes have a printer to label fresh burned CDs, which is addressed as element 0xc000 (type 5).
 To tell the